-According to official statistics, COVID-19 was the leading cause of death in France, Spain, England, and several U.S. states.
-But after accounting for undercounting of COVID-19 deaths, it was the leading cause of death in the United States, Iran, and Italy (all were all the second-leading cause before adjusting to account for total deaths due to COVID-19).
+According to official statistics, COVID-19 was the leading cause of death in France, Spain, the United Kingdom, and several U.S. states.
+But after accounting for undercounting of COVID-19 deaths, it was the leading cause of death in the United States, Iran, and Poland (all were second-leading before adjusting to account for total deaths due to COVID-19).
+COVID-19 was the leading cause of death in the Region of the Americas and the third leading cause of death in the European Region.
 People over 70, who are at higher risk of COVID-19 mortality, make up a higher share of the population in higher-income countries.
-Those countries also tend to have a higher prevalence of chronic health conditions that increase with age such as obesity, high blood pressure, diabetes, chronic kidney disease, and respiratory illness—all of which likely contributed to higher rates of COVID-19 mortality.
+Those countries also tend to have a higher prevalence of chronic health conditions that increase with age such as obesity, high blood pressure, diabetes, chronic kidney disease, and respiratory illness, which likely contributed to higher rates of COVID-19 mortality.

-In contrast, a number of high-income countries—including South Korea, Japan, New Zealand, and Australia—acted quickly to control the spread of COVID-19 and kept their death counts low, even after accounting for deaths that may be missing from official statistics.
-These countries reported nearly all of the deaths that occurred due to COVID-19.
-Countries in East Asia may have been well prepared for COVID-19 thanks to strong infectious disease surveillance systems that had been developed in response to other recent respiratory disease outbreaks such as influenza H1N1 and Severe Acute Respiratory Syndrome (SARS).
-When COVID-19 arrived, South Korea and Japan were quick to test and trace infections and embraced mask-wearing, due in part to an existing culture of mask use during influenza season.
-Australia and New Zealand acted quickly, enacting strict international and domestic travel restrictions and social distancing mandates, likely helping them sustain low levels of transmission.
+Countries in East Asia may have been well-prepared for COVID-19 thanks to strong infectious disease surveillance systems developed in response to recent respiratory disease outbreaks such as influenza H1N1 and Severe Acute Respiratory Syndrome (SARS).
+When COVID-19 arrived, South Korea and Japan were quick to test and trace infections and embraced mask-wearing, due in part to a culture of mask use during annual influenza season.
+Australia and New Zealand acted quickly, enacting strict international and domestic travel restrictions and social distancing mandates, which likely helped them sustain low levels of transmission.

-COVID-19 was also the leading cause of death in many Latin American countries, including Mexico, Peru, Colombia, and Brazil.
+COVID-19 was also the leading cause of death in many Latin American countries such as Argentina, Brazil, Colombia, Mexico, and Peru.
 The Americas and Europe accounted for 80 percent of COVID-19 deaths globally, even though they represent only about a quarter of the world's population.
-The five countries where COVID-19 represents the largest fraction of all deaths are from Latin America (Peru, Colombia, Panama, Brazil, Mexico).
-The way that people die has dramatically changed in many places, but by this measure, the distribution of deaths has shifted by the largest amount in Latin America.
+The five countries where COVID-19 represents the largest fraction of all deaths are from Latin America (Peru, Colombia, Paraguay, Brazil, Panama).
+The way that people die has been dramatically changed in many places, but by this measure, the distribution of deaths has shifted by the largest amount in Latin America.
 Two of the top five countries in terms of number of deaths caused by COVID-19 are in Latin America (Brazil and Mexico).

-In contrast, COVID-19 has not been a leading cause of death in much of the African, Southeast Asian, or Western Pacific regions.
-Even when considering underreporting and correcting for total COVID-19 deaths, aside from notable exceptions such as South Africa, COVID-19 is not among the leading causes of death in sub-Saharan Africa or in Southeast Asia.
+In contrast, COVID-19 has not been a leading cause of death in much of the African, South East Asian, or Western Pacific Regions.
+Even when considering underreporting and correcting for total COVID-19 deaths—aside from notable exceptions such as Angola, Tunisia, and South Africa—the virus is not among the leading causes of death in sub-Saharan Africa or in South East Asia.
 Countries in these regions tend to have a higher overall burden of infectious diseases compared to countries in Europe or North America.
-Once we account for total COVID-19 deaths, some of the lowest mortality rates in the world are in Uganda, Benin, Vietnam, and Thailand.
+Once we account for total COVID-19 deaths, some of the lowest mortality rates in the world are in Burundi, China, Laos, and Bhutan.

 More people in the United States died of COVID-19 than in any other country.
-Although this is in part due to the large U.S. population, the country also has a high death rate due to COVID-19.
-Despite having a robust vital registration system, we think that the country missed a considerable number of deaths and estimate that total COVID-19 deaths were about 1.6 times greater than reported in the United States.
-Additionally, more people in the United States died of COVID-19 than died of seasonal influenza in the last 10 years (2010-2020).
+Although this is in part due to the large U.S. population, the country also has a high death rate due to the virus.
+Despite having a robust vital registration system, we think that the United States missed a considerable number of deaths and estimate that total COVID-19 deaths were about 1.5 times greater than reported in the United States.
+More people in the United States died of COVID-19 than died of seasonal influenza in the last ten years (2010-2020).

-ACKNOWLEDGEMENTS: The author would like to thank Katherine Leach-Kemon for her feedback and support on the article and to thank Catherine Bisignano and Emmanuela Gakidou, Katie Welgan, and Emma Castro for their feedback and fact-checking.
+ACKNOWLEDGEMENTS: The author would like to thank Katherine Leach-Kemon for her support on the article; and Catherine Bisignano, Katie Welgan, Emma Castro, Erin Frame, Rebecca Sirull, and Professors Robert Reiner and Emmanuela Gakidou for their feedback and fact-checking assistance.